 How It Is Done

-After the test, you will be taken to the recovery room.
-You may feel sleepy for several hours.
+After the procedure, you will be taken to the recovery room.
+You may feel sleepy for several hours but can usually go home the same day.

 How long the test takes